datawire/playbook/_playbook/microservices-in-action.md

     then mount the code as a Docker volume.
 Effectively this means you are running your current changes when the service starts.

-4. Once the containers are deployed, go back to <a href="http://127.0.0.1:3000/popular">http://127.0.0.1:3000/popular</a> and you should see some data on the page including statistical information like the query speed and which service handled the request.
+1. Once the containers are deployed, go back to <a href="http://127.0.0.1:3000/popular">http://127.0.0.1:3000/popular</a> and you should see some data on the page including statistical information like the query speed and which service handled the request.

+1. Now, let's take a look at the code for the microservice.
+Open `src/lobsters-popularity/popularity.py`.
+A few things to note:
+    * It uses Flask.
+A microservice can be written in any application framework or runtime.
+You don't need anything special here.
+    * It exposes two URLs: / and /health. /health is for processing health checks and / provides the meat of the service by querying the MySQL DB used by the existing monolith for the most popular Lobsters users (as determined by karma points)

-5. Let's make a bad modification to our service and then deploy it to one new microservice instance without modifying the three existing instances.
-Open `src/lobsters-popularity/popularity.py` and find the following two lines:
+1. Let's make a bad modification to our service and then deploy it to one new microservice instance without modifying the three existing instances.
+Find the following two lines:

     ```
     #users = inefficient_query()